 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): LAGE OF DUDS.
-A buck of linen.
+Alt...Image imitating a page from an old document, text (as in main toot): GRUB STREET.
+A street near Moorfields, formerly the supposed habitation of many persons who wrote for the booksellers: hence a Grub-street writer means a hackney author, who manufactures booss for the booksellers.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]The Vulgar Tongue » 🤖 🌐